py-2023/LMS/README.md

 password: April@2023

-User can do self registration or Admin can add users
+User can do self registration or Librarian can add users [ Name, Mobile and Email  should be distinct for each user]

-But only admin can access admin console.
+But only Librarian can access Library dashboard

 ______________________________________________________________________________________